ratulbasak/ratulbasak.github.io/_posts/2018-06-14-Serving-private-content-of-s3-using-CloudFront.md

 * *Restrict access to objects in CloudFront edge caches*
 * *Restrict access to objects in your Amazon S3 bucket*

-Create CloudFront Keypair.
+> Create CloudFront Keypair.
 You need to login to your AWS account using root credentials.
 You cannot do this via an IAM user at the moment.

-> Curabitur blandit tempus porttitor.
-Nullam quis risus eget urna mollis ornare vel eu leo.
-Nullam id dolor id nibh ultricies vehicula ut id elit.

 ![](https://cdn-images-1.medium.com/max/1000/1*8ibHvdNTy_yJhtxI32dcXw.png)